ky28059/GRTWebsite2.0/README.md

 - Added "elevator pitch" blurb section in `/summer`
 - Added alert-ish box for the "sign-ups available" text in `/summer`
 - Removed unnecessary one-item subnav for pages with no subpages
+- Added a black overlay for text contrast on the home page slideshow
 - Generally more semantic HTML; `<footer>` for the footer, `<header>` and `<nav>` for the navbar, etc.